 For those who frequently peel large quantities of potatoes or have challenges with hand dexterity, a motorized potato peeler is absolutely worth the investment.
 It saves significant time and effort, making meal preparation much quicker and more comfortable.
 However, for occasional, small-batch peeling, a manual peeler might suffice.

-What kind of potatoes can be peeled in a motorized peeler?
+What types of potatoes can be peeled using a motorized peeler?

 Most motorized potato peelers are designed to handle various sizes and shapes of potatoes, including russet, Yukon Gold, and red potatoes.
 They are generally most effective with firm, relatively smooth-skinned varieties.
 Extremely gnarled or unusually shaped potatoes might require minor manual touch-ups after machine peeling.